-The Federal Law No. (2) of 2015, concerning Commercial Companies has come into effect from 28 June 2015, replacing existing Federal Law No. (8) of 1984 (as amended).
-The Company is currently assessing the impact of the new law and expects to be fully compliant on or before the end of the grace period on 30 June 2017 (as amended).
+The Federal Law No. (2) of 2015 concerning Commercial Companies has come into effect from 28 June 2015, replacing the existing Federal Law No. (8) of 1984 (as amended).
+The Company amended its Articles of Association and is in the process of amending the articles of associations of all of its subsidiaries in the UAE to comply with the requirements of the new law and expects to be fully compliant on or before the end of the grace period on 30 June 2017 (as amended).